-Yes, you can freeze low carb pancakes.
+Yes, you can freeze keto pancakes.
 Always bring your low carb pancakes to room temperature first, before you freeze them.

 After they are at room temperature you can store them in an airtight container or a zip lock bag for up to three months.

-Some people like to place pieces of wax paper or parchment paper between each pancake.
+Some people like to place pieces of wax paper or parchment paper between each of the low carb pancakes.
 I don’t find you need to.